Special offer

 Pros and cons of offering tuition reimbursements to employees

-Common advantages and disadvantages of offering tuition reimbursements to your employees include:
+Below are some common advantages and disadvantages of offering tuition reimbursements:

 Pros of tuition reimbursement

 The tuition reimbursement employers offer to their staff can benefit both parties.
-Here are the pros to providing tuition reimbursement to your employees:
+Here are the pros of providing tuition reimbursement to your employees:

 • Increase employee engagement: Offering perks like tuition reimbursement can help improve employee engagement.
-It shows your employees that you value them and support their development.
+It helps show your employees that you value them and support their development.

 Cons of employer tuition reimbursement

-Here are the cons of providing company tuition reimbursement to your employees:
+Here are the cons to consider of providing company tuition reimbursement to your employees:

-• Burnout in some employees: Balancing work and courses can be challenging for some employees to manage successfully.
-Make sure you’re checking in on your employees to ensure their college courses aren’t affecting their productivity or focus.
-Ask if you can provide any assistance or guidance during this time.
+• Burnout: Balancing work and courses can be challenging for some employees to manage successfully.
+Consider checking in on your employees to help ensure their continuing education courses aren’t affecting their productivity or focus.
+You may want to assist, such as, or guidance during this time.

-• Costly perk: Depending on how much of your employees’ tuition you decide to fund, you could be investing a significant amount of your budget that could cause financial difficulties.
-Run your reimbursement policy by your accounting and financial teams beforehand to ensure you can afford it.
+• Cost: Depending on how much of your employees’ tuition you decide to fund, you could be investing a significant amount of your budget, which could cause financial difficulties.
+Run your reimbursement policy by your accounting and financial teams beforehand to ensure you stay within your budget.

 • Lots of paperwork: As your employee proves they followed all of your policy regulations to receive reimbursement for their courses, they’ll typically have to submit documents, receipts and forms notifying you of this.
-It can be challenging and time-consuming to keep track of all this information.
+It can be challenging and time-consuming to keep track of all this information and stay compliant.

-• Dissatisfied employees: Another potential morale issue is an employee who’s disappointed about not earning a raise or promotion after earning a degree.
+• Dissatisfied employees: Another potential morale issue is employee dissatisfaction regarding not receiving a raise or promotion after earning a degree.
 If the new degree qualifies them for a more challenging and higher-paid position, they might feel dissatisfied staying in their current position.
+To help avoid employee dissatisfaction with tuition reimbursement, consider communicating the hard and soft skill requirements for each of your open roles so employees know that they are not guaranteed a promotion or raise.

 Things to consider when setting up a tuition reimbursement program

 Deciding on key elements of tuition reimbursement programs for your employees helps you shape your program.
-Things to consider include:
+Consider the following:

 Budget limitations